juaml/ConfoundLeakage/_sources/content/02b_introspect_low_prec_feat.md

 ```

 +++
-now to a real dataset example from UCI
+Now to a real dataset example from UCI
 Heart dataset using a decision tree
 First, some info about the fitted model: